Back to Main Page | Welcome!

 Irish immigrant Patrick Shine and wife Mary bought the house in 1903.
 Shine served as a prominent attorney, Spokane City Treasurer, Senator, Consular Agent to three Canadian Provinces and nominated to US Ambassador to Ireland the year of his death in 1934.
 Widow Shine remained in the house until her death in 1955.

 The house began a transition in the 1940’s into what eventually became a 5-unit apartment house.
 Following its purchase in 2007 by Mike Schultz and Steven Sanford, restoration commenced and continues today, carefully reverting the house back to its original floor plan and sense of historic grandeur.
-In a phased-in process, the house began opening as a Bed & Breakfast in October 2009 following its appointment to the Spokane Register of Historic Places.
-Today, guests enjoy spacious rooms, rich woodwork, and fantastic hot breakfasts enveloped in an ambiance of unfolding history.
+The house began operating as a historic Bed & Breakfast from 2009 - 2010 following its appointment to the Spokane Register of Historic Places.
+The house was listed on the Washington State Historic Register and National Historic Register as well in 2010 as the Muzzy-Shine House.